Bedrock-OSS/bedrock-wiki-legacy/guide/custom-generation.md

 - `structure_name` is the structure's identifier, the one you saved via a Structure Block.

-*This article needs completion here*

-Now for the **Feature Rule** which will place the **Feature** containing your **Structure** in the World.
-Refer to the Ore placement Feature Rules above and to the [Guide's files repository](https://github.com/KaiFireborn/Minecraft-Bedrock-Full-Beginner-Add-on-development-Guide-FILES).

-The Structure generator linked above will generate the files automatically.
-I prefer to generate my Structure Rules with it, but I tend to use my own `.mcstructures`, exported via Structure Blocks.

 That's pretty much it!
 Now you're able to generate your own custom Structures in the world.